6 Vocal Mixing Tricks For Release-Ready Sound

 A reverb is adding that echoey touch to make your vocals sound more natural and pleasant.
 If you want a perfect example of reverb and delays in music, listen to this sweet hook from Wyclef Jean's 'Sweetest Girl'.

-Now, not all songs need reverb and delays.
-Some will sound better in their dry form.
+Now, not all songs need huge reverbs and delays.
+Some will sound better relatively dry.
 But if your artistic ear tells you that your mixing vocals need a little more spice to sound real, then follow these steps.

 Reverb and Delay: Step by step